-The house was furnished by Nathaniel and Daisy Lloyd with a mix of solid, hand-crafted furniture that they picked up from salerooms and dealers and much of it dating from the seventeenth and eighteenth centuries.
-They chose some tapestries to decorate the walls of the older part of the house and Daisy developed a taste for collecting samplers.
+The house was furnished by Nathaniel and Daisy Lloyd with a mix of solid, hand-crafted furniture that they picked up from salerooms and dealers, much of it dating from the seventeenth and eighteenth centuries.
+They chose tapestries to decorate the walls of the older part of the house and Daisy developed a taste for collecting samplers.
 Her embroidery skills, and those of her children, were employed to make cushions and seat covers.
-Much of all this remains, although a portion was sold off in 1994 as part of a family settlement.
-To fill in some of the resulting gaps, Christopher Lloyd commissioned some striking pieces of contemporary furniture, including a large dining table and chairs and a music table and chairs (see below) from the designer Rupert Williamson.
-Over a period of years he also acquired some pieces of studio pottery by Alan Caiger-Smith of the Aldermaston Pottery.
+Much of this remains, although a portion was sold off in 1994 as part of a family settlement.
+To fill in the gaps, Christopher Lloyd commissioned some striking pieces of contemporary furniture from the designer Rupert Williamson.
+He also acquired studio pottery by Alan Caiger-Smith of the Aldermaston Pottery.
 The image below shows Christopher in the Yeomans Hall with examples of work by these craftsmen given to him by his friends on his 80th birthday.